What is sexual harassment

 • physical behaviour.

-These sexual behaviours could affect the employee’s job performance, satisfaction, or even desire to come to work.
+These behaviours of a sexual nature could affect the employee’s job performance, satisfaction, or even desire to come to work.

 Sexual harassment is the employer’s responsibility